 Table at Home organizes payment on your behalf from the customer via credit card.
 We use a company called Braintree (part of Paypal) that charges your customers credit card then transfer the funds to you (minus our booking fee) through Venmo.
 Transfers generally take 2-5 business days from the date of the booking.

-IMPORTANT - To ensure your Venmo account is set up correctly and payments go through smoothly, please make sure the name and date of birth you have on file with us is accurate.
+IMPORTANT - To ensure your Venmo account is set up correctly and payments go through smoothly, please make sure the email, full name and and date of birth you have on file with us is accurate.

-Table at home charges a 15% booking fee for all jobs based off the price being charged to the customer.
-There is a minimum fee of $15, and reduced rates are offered to highly performing chefs on the platform
+Table at home charges a 15% management fee (12% booking + 3% payment processing) for all jobs based off the price being charged to the customer.
+There is a minimum fee of $30.

 Yes you can, but you need to just specify one price.
-For example, you could propose to cook either a roast lamb or baked fish for a dinner menu, however you need to propose the same price for both options (i.e. make just the one bid)
+For example, you could propose to cook either a roast lamb or baked fish for a dinner menu, however you need to propose the same price for both options (i.e. make just the one proposal with a single price).

 Customers need to make the first move after you have sent them a proposal.
 After a Customer has sent you a Message, you are able to respond and follow-up with them as often as you like.

 We have this 'first move' rule so that Customers do not receive multiple solicitations from Chefs that they are not interested in.

 Go to My Work, and click on the Edit button for the particular proposal.
 The Customer will be informed when you have updated your proposal.